 2. Abdominal or pelvic pain

 Exactly what’s causing the pain can also differ.
-As tumors grow larger, they can put pressure on other parts of your body, including your bowels, bladder, rectum, and spine.
+As tumors grow, they can put pressure on other parts of your body, including your bowels, bladder, rectum, and spine.

 3. Change in your bathroom habits